-Depending on the NFPA code referenced, dust accumulations should not exceed 1/16 inch or 1/32 inch.
-This is about the thickness of a dime.
 While bulk density methods may be used to establish acceptable dust accumulation thicknesses, NFPA 654 does not yet provide these calculation formulas.
-The next revision of NFPA 654 may include such provisions.
+The next revision (2013) of NFPA 654 may include such provisions.
 NFPA 654 requires regular cleaning frequencies be established for walls, floors, and horizontal surfaces, such as equipment, ducts, pipes, hoods, ledges, beams, and above suspended ceilings and other concealed surfaces, to minimize dust accumulations.
 The inspection program for housekeeping must be proactive, and actively seek areas of dust accumulations.
-This includes roof members and hidden areas that are not readily visible from the floor level.
-Dust accumulations may be above the ceiling, as with the loss incident at West Pharmaceutical Services in Kinston, North Carolina.
+This includes roof members and hidden areas that are not readily visible from the floor level. dust accumulations may be above the ceiling, as with the loss incident at West Pharmaceutical Services in Kinston, North Carolina.
 Whenever fugitive dust emissions develop, an active repair program should be in place to make corrections to prevent future emissions.
 Vacuum systems should be used for cleaning dust emissions.
-Vigorous sweeping or blowing down with steam or compressed air produces dust clouds, and is not generally recommended because a dust cloud may be formed; however, there are specific precautions in NFPA 654 that need to be met if blowing down must be performed.
+Vigorous sweeping or blowing down with steam or compressed air produces dust clouds, and is not generally recommended because a dust cloud may be formed, however, there are specific precautions in NFPA 654 which need to be met if blowing down must be performed.

 Exhibit 4.
 Housekeeping conditions such as this may lead to a major loss incident.
-(Photo courtesy U.S. Chemical Safety and Hazard Investigation Board.)
+Photo courtesy US Chemical Safety and Hazard Investigation Board.